jorgeribeiro/venue-gallery/README.md

 After all this, just open the Vue.js app on your browser and the gallery should display the venues.
 If the page is empty, please check the browser console for a `Cross-Origin Request Blocked` warning.
 To fix it, install an extension to your browse to bypass it.
 I use [Allow Cors](https://mybrowseraddon.com/access-control-allow-origin.html) and it works just fine.

 ## How to use the CLI command
-Type `php generate-files -help` to understand how to use it and apply filters.
+Type `php generate-files -help` inside `backend/` to understand how to use it and apply filters.

 ## Important scripts
 1. Backend